MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

            --output table
 ```

-Example of filtering a boolean value.
+Example of filtering a boolean value using the storage account created in this tutorial.

 ```azurecli-interactive
 az storage account list --resource-group <myResourceGroup> \
     --query "[?allowBlobPublicAccess == \`true\`].id"
 ```

-Examples of filtering a date.
+Examples of filtering a date using the storage account created in this tutorial.

 ```azurecli-interactive
 # include time